• Skip to primary navigation

 Most gluten free baked goods are best made the same day, but you can make these cookies a day before and store them in an airtight container at room temperature without frosting.

-I would not make the frosting until the same day.
+I would not frost the cookies until the same day.
 Since it is cream cheese based, it does need to be in the fridge.

 Is red food coloring safe for those with celiac and nut allergies?